Polynomial $\chi$-boundedness for excluding $P_5$: Preliminaries and proof overview

-Our second ingredient of the proof of \cref{thm:main} will be an argument that decomposes $P_5$-free graphs along high-$\chi$ anticomplete pairs, first developed in~\cite[Section 4]{2024hchi} (under the name \dd terminal partitions\ee) and subsequently refined in~\cite{2024p5}.
-The main difference of our approach compared to~\cite{MR2233847,MR4275079,MR4865478,MR4125349} is that the \dd simpler pieces\ee{} in our decomposition are not more structured than general $P_5$-free graphs (and so not necessarily structurally simpler); but the interaction between these pieces and the constraints on their chromatic number will be useful in capturing high-$\chi$ complete pairs or polynomially $\chi$-dense induced subgraphs (all with appropriate parameters).
-Roughly speaking, the decomposition consists of a ``central'' cutset together with several connected components of the remainder satisfying certain conditions on chromatic number.
-This will be detailed in the proof of \cref{lem:anti}, which will be the main technical step in the proof of the following main result of \cref{sec:highchi}.
+Our second ingredient of the proof of \cref{thm:main} will be an argument that decomposes $P_5$-free graphs along high-$\chi$ anticomplete pairs, first developed by the author in~\cite[Section 4]{2025thes} (under the term `terminal partitions').
+Here, our approach is different from that of~\cite{MR2233847,MR4275079,MR4865478,MR4125349,MR4568110,MR4670367} because the `simpler pieces' in our decomposition are not structurally simpler than general $P_5$-free graphs.
+However, the interaction between these pieces and the constraints on their chromatic number will be useful in capturing high-$\chi$ complete pairs or polynomially $\chi$-dense induced subgraphs (all with appropriate parameters), thus reducing \cref{thm:main} to essentially only one case of $\chi$-dense subgraphs.
+Roughly speaking, the decomposition consists of a central cutset together with several connected components of the remainder satisfying certain conditions on chromatic number, which will be described in detail in the proof of \cref{lem:anti} in \cref{sec:highchi}.
+A reason why high-$\chi$ anticomplete pairs are useful in building such a decomposition is the following simple fact about $P_5$-free graphs: